JulieAntezana/cse212-final-project/Final Project/welcome.md

 # Data Structures Tutorial

 Welcome to the Data Structures Tutorial.
-Every beginning Python programmer should understand these basic data structure topics:
+This series of tutorials will help Python programmers to understand these basic data structure topics:

 [Stacks](./stacks/stacks-tutorial.md)